Plush sales help fund new training facility for IMPD K9 officers

 INDIANAPOLIS, Ind. - A new training facility is in the works for IMPD’s K9 officers and their handlers, and the public has a unique opportunity to help.

-The public can purchase a police dog of your own, a stuffed animal version!
+The public can purchase a police dog—a stuffed animal version!
 Money raised goes right to that new facility.

 Two police dogs are available, a Belgian Malinois and a yellow Labrador Retriever.